turingschool/backend-curriculum-site/module1/lessons/testing_in_a_project.markdown

 * Name 2 debugging tools we use heavily in collaboration with TDD
 * Recall 3 necessary components of a test file
 * Name 4 assertion methods
-* Why is the TDD workflow (Red-Green-Refactor) helpful/important?
+* Why is the TDD workflow (Red-Green-Refactor/tests before implementation) helpful/important?

 ## TDD Patterns